-In developing a proposed list of our peer group companies to be used in connection with making compensation decisions for 2021, Compensia examined our compensation philosophy and selected companies that would be appropriate peers based on geography, industry focus, employee size, stockholder base, stage of development and market capitalization.
-Specifically, companies were selected in June 2020 with the following parameters:
+In developing a proposed list of our peer group companies to be used in connection with making compensation decisions for 2022, Compensia examined our compensation philosophy and selected companies that would be appropriate peers based on geography, industry focus, stage of development and market capitalization.
+Specifically, companies were selected with the following parameters:

-- Geography: We focused on biopharmaceutical companies listed on a U.S. national securities exchange with preference for companies with a U.S. headquarters. - Industry Focus: We focused on biopharmaceutical companies employing platform technologies to develop high complexity drugs and/or treating complex or concentrated diseases. - Employee size: We focused on companies with a headcount of roughly between 1/3 to three times our headcount at the time of evaluation.

-- · Stockholder base: We focused on companies with a strong presence of long-term investors. - Stage of development: We focused on late stage pre-commercial companies conducting at least one pivotal registrational study or early commercial (less than \$100 million in annual revenue) companies. - Market Capitalization: We focused on companies with market capitalization representing roughly 1/3 to three times our market capitalization at the time of evaluation (with a range of 1x to 8x).
+- Geography: We focused on biopharmaceutical companies listed on a U.S. national securities exchange with preference for companies with U.S. headquarters. - Industry Focus: We focused on biopharmaceutical companies employing platform technologies to develop high complexity drugs and / or treating complex or high prevalence diseases. - Stage of development: We focused on companies conducting at least one registrational study or early commercial (less than \$200 million in annual revenue) companies. - Market Capitalization: We focused on companies with market capitalization representing roughly 1/3 to eight times our market capitalization at the time of evaluation.

-Based on these criteria, for 2021, Compensia recommended, and our compensation committee approved the following peer group for use analyzing 2021 compensation:
+Based on these criteria, for 2022, Compensia recommended, and our compensation committee approved the following peer group for use analyzing 2022